introduction-to-react/introduction-to-react/docs/components.md

 Every component usually gets their own file.
 Typical components would be navbars, buttons, data pickers, color pickers and so on.
 But also every route of your web app (like `/about` or `/contact`) will most likely get their own file.
-Your components can also receive **props** to allow them to be more flexible.
+Your components can also receive **props** from their parent component to allow them to be more flexible.

 ### Example component